Suicide Prevention Training

 Campus Connect training is for everyone!
 Students, faculty, and staff can all benefit from suicide prevention training.

-My student group would like to be trained.
+My student group or department would like to be trained.
 How do I request a training?

 Training dates are available for the upcoming school year.
 Contact the Counseling Director, Carol O' Saben at Carol.OSaben@nau.edu to request a training.